 Eligibility: Must maintain profitable operations in western Canada (British Columbia, Alberta, Saskatchewan, or Manitoba) for at least two years, and be incorporated at the time of application.
 Projects must focus on advanced manufacturing, digital technology, value-added agriculture, clean technology, clean resources, or life sciences.

 Timeline: The next application intake period will open in late-winter or early-spring of 2023.
 Funding is provided through periodic reimbursements to cover incurred and paid project costs.
 Projects can last for up to three years; repayment begins one year after project is complete.

 Types of Projects: Capital and technology adoption or adaptation of innovative technologies and processes, expanding management capacity, commercializing/producing new products or processes, and researching/developing export markets.

 Government Funding for Western Canadian Businesses

 The Western Canada and Manitoba small business grants and loans listed on this blog may offer support for your organization’s upcoming projects.
-To discuss your eligibility and receive application assistance during the process, please contact Mentor Works.
+To discuss your eligibility and receive application assistance during the process, please contact Mentor Works, a Ryan Company.

 Strong business development is one of the most important strategies a company can plan for and perform.
 Canadian government funding supports businesses by helping them meet their targets and project goals towards economic growth and innovation.

 Interested to learn more about the different types of funding available to Canadian businesses?
 Different types of funding options such as grants, loans, tax credits, incentives, and vouchers are all available and each have their own advantages and limitations.
 Download our free Types of Government Funding Slide Deck to learn more.